This website is operated by MTG Liquidity Ltd.

 US Dollar

-The US dollar remained stable against most G10 currencies at the end of Q1 2023 as the Federal Reserve (Fed) raised interest rates by 25bps to 4.75%-5.00% and indicated that only one more rate increase is likely this year.
+Going further with our FX quarterly review, the US dollar remained stable against most G10 currencies at the end of Q1 2023 as the Federal Reserve (Fed) raised interest rates by 25bps to 4.75%-5.00% and indicated that only one more rate increase is likely this year.
 This pullback from aggressive rate increases seen in 2022 may be viewed as a dovish turn in policy, keeping the base rate in restrictive territory to combat inflation and supportive of the US dollar.
-Inflation remains the key metric to watch for predicting Fed policy.
-A deceleration in inflation will give energy to those positioned for the Fed to conclude tightening of monetary policy.
-The path of the US dollar will be data-dependent, focusing on levels of inflation, employment data, and the state of the US consumer.

 Euronext Volumes